-So, you have been working with monitored clients and feel comfortable with the basic arrhythmias you see on a daily basis.
-Often you find yourself being puzzled by a complex rhythm strip or have heard about less common arrhythmias and want to find out more about them.
+So, you have been working with monitored clients and feel comfortable with the basic arrhythmias one sees on a daily basis.
+More frequently though you find yourself being puzzled by a complex rhythm strip or have heard about less common arrhythmias and want to find out more about them.
 If so, this is the course for you.
-Topics include: mechanisms of arrhythmias, aberrancy vs. ectopy, how certain cardiac drugs and eletroytes affect the ECG, rhythms involving accessory pathways, i.e. WPW or Lown-Ganong-Levine, differentiating narrows vs. wide complex tachycardias.
-Pharmacologic and non-pharmacologic treatment of these arrhythmias will be discussed.
-Finally, this course will review methods of cardiac pacing, discuss cardioversion vs. defibrillation and review principles of internal cardiac defibrillators (ICD).
-This course is part of the Cardiac Care program.
+Topics include how drugs and electrolytes affect the ECG, aberrancy vs. ectopy, rhythms involving accessory pathways,and deciphering fusion beats.

 This course is part of the following